 Practical steps to good snoozing

 Routine is vital for sound sleep.
-Go to bed at exactly the same time every night-even on the weekend.
+Go to bed at a similar time every night, even on the weekend.
 Do not vary this by more than 15 minutes.
 That may sound extreme, but if you go to bed at the same time and get up at the same time each day, your body will adjust to that pattern.

 Avoid caffeine and nicotine.
 These stimulants have a negative effect on the brain, and for some people it may increase the likelihood of seizures.

 Don’t get the body revved up with exercise late in the evening.
 Make sure your bedroom is at the right temperature and that the room is very dark.
 This can be very important because light plays a critical role in your sleep pattern.
 Make sure it’s quiet as well.
-Talk with family members about respecting your need for a quiet environment.
+Talk to those you live with about your need for a quiet environment.